 Since every day is different, experiences stack up.
 Incredible times and scary times equally fight for highlight status.
 I’ll never forget my 4-wheeler breaking down 12km from my lodge in Namibia and having to walk back alone, in the heat of the day, across the desert plains.
-Or that time 3 of us were charged by a bull elephant in musth.
+Or that time three of us were charged by a bull elephant in musth.
 The vehicle eventually powered into reverse and we escaped uninjured, but my hands shook for hours.
-Some of my favorite times in the desert, alone and when the breeze was just right, were when I could spend the morning watching zebras, kudu, vultures, warthogs and springbok wander within feet of me while I watched from a hide.
+Some of my favorite times in the desert, alone and downwind, were spent watching zebras, kudu, vultures, warthogs and springbok wander within feet of me while I watched from a hide.
 Another highlight was teaching a member of my staff in just a few minutes- a 40yr-old Namibian man who had never driven before- how to drive stick-shift back to the lodge after a breakdown.
-But those were just a few moments from Namibia; the highlight reel over the past 2 years is long.
+But those were just a few moments from Namibia; the highlight reel over the past two years is long.

 Where is All This Going?